DaBigBlob/libsql-stateless-easy/README.md

 - **This library has the exact `LibsqlError` API as `@libsql/client`**

-# This Documentation is incomplete
-I'll complete it when I have more time.
 ### List of other stuff in this library
-Feel free to explore them (or even contribute to the documentation!)
+Feel free to explore them (however you dont need to as they've been neatly packaged into the `client`)
 ```ts
 import {
     libsqlValueBuilder, libsqlStatementBuilder, libsqlBatchReqStepsBuilder, libsqlBatchReqStepExecCondBuilder, libsqlTransactionBeginStatement,